Skip to content

 findEntity(name): Entity | undefined

-Defined in: Scene.ts:196
+Defined in: Scene.ts:609

-Find entity by name (first match).
+Find an active entity by name (first match).

 string